 The stories that have been captured in the selected photographs document a problem that currently affects 2.826.549 boys and girls in Spain: one of poverty and social exclusion.
 Children in Spain are present citizens and key actors of the future of this country.
 The economic crisis has exposed many families to the effects of lower income, which has increased the rates of poverty and social exclusion.
 It is a severe situation that takes place in the everyday lives of children, becoming an obstacle for the enjoyment of their human rights (right to shelter, right to food, right to education, right to health, etc.) as enshrined in the UN Convention on the Rights of the Child.

 Detroit is one of the most run-down cities in the US.
 Economic liberalism has shown its darkest side here, leaving Motor City with open wounds and in ruins, turning it into a ghost town.

 The majority of the population is African-American, and it has some of the highest levels of unemployment and criminal activity in the US.
 However, Detroit is taking a breath of fresh air in a slow but renewed process of optimistic transformation.

 Cape Verde is one of the gateways to Africa, a bridge territory in constant movement between and dialogue with Africa, Latin America and Europe.
 Its assets are its geopolitical position and marine resources.
 Its population is the product of intermixing between ethnicities from various African kingdoms and sailors of different European fleets that docked on the islands, where the Portuguese carried out the slave trade.

-This project documents sordid and decadent urban atmospheres and scenes from Madrid, Barcelona and Seville, commom spaces where the streets, at times are dirty, dark and unsettling.
+This project documents decadent urban atmospheres and scenes from Madrid, Barcelona and Seville, commom spaces where the streets, at times are dirty, dark and unsettling.

 The intimate focus of this work is on the profound loneliness and rootlessness that many people in contemporary societies in different cities live with, drowning in the crisis of values generated by the system.